1PlaceNZ/keycloak-js/README.md

 ## Change log

+### 16.1.1-id-token-hint

+Made the module compatible when running keycloak 18.x.x with legacy-logout-redirect-uri=true.
+This module will also work when running keycloak < 18 as well Added `id_token_hint` to createLogoutUrl method to removed the confirm logout screen.
+Removed `hidden=yes`  from the logout process for `cordova` adapter

 ### 16.1.1

 Copy of keycloak-js@16.1.1 re formatted into a layout to easily publish to a npm repository